 9. Skipping Quality Assurance (QA)

-Skipping linguistic QA or functional testing in localized versions results in:
+Why QA matters: Skipping linguistic QA or functional testing in localized versions often leads to:

 VerboLabs includes comprehensive QA testing in all localization projects to ensure a seamless global experience.